Kh4N1/Mapty/README.md

 ## Setup

 If you are living in IRAN, you have to use VPN for getting response massage from API that i used in this project.
-We are going to execute this project using parcel.
+We are going to execute this project using live-server.

 ```
 $ cd ../Mapty